h-yung/css-snippets/README.md

 # css-snippets
-Snippets of styled elements, free to use.
+Snippets of styled graphics, free to use.
 Intended for injection as code blocks, as vanilla as it can get, and with optional JavaScript to add a dash of interactivity.
 Will be added to at various intervals.

 **Demo:** https://h-yung.github.io/css-snippets/